Best Pintxos in San Sebastian

 Gavilla in aluminum foil| ©Nerkinet

-However, the Gavilla par excellence is that of the San Marcial bar, located at 50 San Marcial street.
-This bar is only 50 meters from the Concha beach and has been making the lives of the locals with its wonderful Gavilla for more than 30 years.
+However, the Gavilla par excellence is the one from the San Marcial bar, which has been making the locals' lives happy with its wonderful Gavilla for more than 30 years.

-10. Delight of La Espiga
+10. La Espiga Delight

 Bar full of pintxos| ©Kent Wang